MohammadJavadArdestani/linear-algebra-implementation/README.md

 # algebra implementation

-this repository contains AUT algebra course implementations
+This repository contains AUT algebra course implementations

 ## P1: Echelon Form
    This project gets a square matrix (A) and a vector (b) then: